Phone interviews: how to do well

-When you're invited to have an interview, make sure to note down the:
+When you're invited to have a phone interview, make sure you know the:

 - name of the person who will be calling you

-You should also check that the company has the right telephone number to reach you on the day.
+You should also check that the company has the right phone number to reach you on the day.

 Do your research

-Like a face to face interview the employer will want to see how enthusiastic you are about joining the company and getting this role.
+You should prepare as you would for a face to face interview.
+The employer will want to see how enthusiastic you are about joining the company and taking on the role.
 Make sure that you:

 - go over your CV or application form

-With this information, you can then plan how you will show that you have the skills and experience the employer wants.
+This will help you plan how you're going to show that you have the skills and experience the employer wants.
 To help you plan, you could:

 - think about the sorts of questions the interviewer will ask